dallast2025/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Caveats and Recommendations

 A caveat regarding this dataset is that the census data is from 1994; this data is outdated and no longer accurate in light of today's factors.
-It is recommended that an updated census dataset be used for a more accurate prediction based on today's society.
+It is recommended that an updated census dataset be used for a more accurate prediction based on today's society